Curing

 Pork butt, cured

-If an insufficient amount of Nitrate/nitrite is added to the meat or the curing time is too short, the cured color will suffer.
-This may be less noticeable in sausages where the meat is ground and stuffed but if we slice a larger piece like a ham, the poorly developed color will be easily noticeable.
-Some sections may be gray, some may be pink and the meat will not look appetizing.
-To check your cured meats, take a sample, cut across it and look for uniform color.
+The cured color will suffer If an insufficient amount of Nitrate/nitrite is added to the meat or the curing time is too short.
+This may be less noticeable in sausages where the meat is ground and stuffed, but if we slice a larger piece like a ham, the poorly developed color will be easily noticeable.
+Some sections may be gray, some may be pink, and the meat will not look appetizing.
+To check your cured meats, take a sample, cut across it, and look for a uniform color.
 About 50 ppm (parts per million) of nitrite is needed for any meaningful curing.
-Some of it will react with myoglobin and will fix the color, some of it will go into other complex biochemical reactions with meat that develop a characteristic cured meat flavor.
+Some of it will react with myoglobin to develop color, and some will go into other complex biochemical reactions that develop a characteristic cured meat flavor.
 If we stay within Food and Drug Administration guidelines (1 oz.
-Cure #1 per 25 lbs of meat - about 1 level teaspoon of Cure #1 for 5 lbs of meat) we are applying 156 ppm of nitrite which is enough and safe at the same time.
+Cure #1 per 25 lbs of meat - about 1 level teaspoon of Cure #1 for 5 lbs of meat), we are applying 156 ppm of nitrite, which is enough and safe at the same time.

 Curing Fat